top of page

 Closed Rhinoplasty Korea for Long-Looking Nose Tip Correction

-Long-looking nose deformity after rhinoplasty is commonly caused by inadequate tip support and progressive tip descent, resulting in altered nasal proportions and midface imbalance.
+A long-looking nose after rhinoplasty is often caused by insufficient tip support and progressive tip descent rather than true nasal length.

 This revision rhinoplasty case involves a female patient who developed a progressively elongated and drooping nasal appearance after previous nasal surgery.